FAQs for VirusScan Enterprise 8.x

 - iSCSI drives are generally detected as local to Windows, even when they are not.

-- Some USB connected drives are detected as local fixed drives due manufacturer tagging.
+- Some USB connected drives are detected as local fixed drives because of manufacturer tagging.

 Why does performance drop when ODS runs?Can the ScriptScan feature exclude scripts by site?

-When ODS has been configured to run at a below normal or low thread priority, and if the performance of the system is still being impacted, it will be due to a) scanning of archives, or b) a corrupted file locking up the scanner.
+When ODS has been configured to run at a below normal or low thread priority, and if the performance of the system is still being affected, it will be the result of a) scanning of archives, or b) a corrupted file locking up the scanner.

 How does the On-Demand Scanner throttle mechanism work?